Radeon HD 2600 PRO: specs and benchmarks

 Let's see how good Radeon HD 2600 PRO is for gaming.
 Particular gaming benchmark results are measured in frames per second.
 Comparisons with game system requirements are included, but remember that sometimes official requirements may reflect reality inaccurately.

-Radeon HD 2600 PRO's performance compared to nearest competitors among desktop video cards.
+Radeon HD 2600 PRO's performance relative to its closest rivals among desktop graphics cards.

 NVIDIA equivalent

-According to our data, the closest NVIDIA alternative to Radeon HD 2600 PRO is GeForce GT 220, which is nearly equal in speed and higher by 1 position in our ranking.
+According to our data, the closest NVIDIA alternative to Radeon HD 2600 PRO is GeForce 9500 GS, which is faster by 2% and higher by 5 positions in our ranking.

 Here are some closest NVIDIA rivals to Radeon HD 2600 PRO: